Pausa90/MangaDownloader/README.md

 # MangaDownloader

-MangaDownlader is a simple Java automatic tool to download manga from [MangaEden].
+MangaDownlader is a simple Java automatic tool to download manga from [MangaWorld].

 The project resulted from the need to download a lot of mangas and it was a Java experiment with:
 * Multithreading programming